BeanHam/STA-663-Project/README.md

 ### Goal

 Our project aims to partially replicate the research work of Scalable K-Means++ conducted by Bahmani, B. et al. (2012).
-We analyzed the potential issues of K-Means and K-Means++ clustering algorithms and summarized the mathematical proofs from the original paper about the quality solution that the new algorithm -- K-Meansll can generate.
-We coded the all three clustering methods from scripts in Python and tested them on one simulated data and one real-world data.
+We analyzed the potential issues of K-Means and K-Means++ clustering algorithms, provided intuition about the design of new algorithm K-Meansll, and summarized the mathematical proofs from the original paper about the quality solution that the new algorithm can generate.
+We coded the three clustering methods from scripts in Python and tested them on one simulated data and one real-world data.

 ### Result